 Chemotherapy may be used to keep cancer from spreading or to reduce symptoms.
 In some cases, pets are treated with a single chemotherapy agent, however, they often get more than one type of chemotherapy as part of their treatment plan.
 Targeted therapy and metronomic chemotherapy strategies are also part of treatment strategies offered to our patients.

 Chemotherapy is carried out in our specially designed chemotherapy suite.
-The drugs used in veterinary medicine tend to carry much fewer side effects than those used in human medicine.
+Of special interest to our pet owners, the use of chemotherapy drugs in veterinary oncology is associated to fewer side effects then in humans.
 This is because often the doses used are lower and we prescribe other medications alongside to help minimise complications and sickness.

-The oncology department is one of the biggest in the hospital, with our senior specialised clinicians at the helm.
-Oncology patients often require a multidisciplinary approach, and the team works closely with colleagues in other services.
-The breadth of expertise in the hospital means that all assessments and treatments can usually be carried out in-house.
+The University of Liverpool Veterinary Oncology Service is one of the biggest in the country, with our senior specialised clinicians at the helm.
+Oncology patients often require a multidisciplinary approach, and the team works closely with colleagues in other clinical services.
+Our group can also boast the collaboration of a highly qualified diagnostic pathology service providing first and second opinions on diagnostic oncology.
+The breadth of expertise in the campus means that all assessments and treatments can usually be carried out in-house.
 Patients coming to oncology for the first time are usually seen as day patients, unless they need to be hospitalised for diagnostic tests.
-Radiotherapy and chemotherapy run as outpatient clinics.
+Radiotherapy, electrochemotherapy and chemotherapy run as outpatient clinics.

 To refer to this service please visit our Vet Referral page.